-At the end of reception in Gateshead 69.9% of pupils achieved a Good Level of Development.
-Gateshead is similar to the England and North East averages which are both 70.7% [Chart - Reception children achieving a good level of development].
+At the end of reception in Gateshead 73.4% of pupils achieved a Good Level of Development.
+Gateshead is similar to the England and North East averages which are both 71.8% [Chart - Reception children achieving a good level of development].
 The wards with the lowest proportion of children achieving a good level of development at age 5 are Saltwell, Dunston and Teams, and Deckham - all of which are significantly lower than the Gateshead average.
 [Map - Ward reception children achieving a good level of development].
-The proportion of children with free school meal status achieving a good level of development at the end of reception in Gateshead is lower at 56.4%, which is similar to the North East average of 57.7% and the England average of 56.0%.
+The proportion of children with free school meal status achieving a good level of development at the end of reception in Gateshead is lower at 52.7%, which compares with the North East average of 57.7% and the England average of 56.5%.

 From September 2014, councils have received funding from the Government to provide 15 hours a week of free childcare for the most disadvantaged 2-year-olds.
 This doubles the number of children eligible for free early learning to around 40% of 2 year olds.